Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 WHOIS Analysis and Registrant Correlation

-WHOIS is the public record database maintained by domain registrars.
-Every registered domain includes registrant contact information (name, email, phone, address), registrar details, nameservers, and registration/expiration dates.
+WHOIS is the public registration database maintained by domain registrars.
+Every registered domain includes registrant contact information (name, email, phone, address), registrar details, nameservers and registration/expiration dates.
 This information is invaluable for attribution.

 WHOIS-Based Attribution Techniques

-Threat actors often make mistakes when registering malicious domains:
+Threat actors frequently make mistakes when registering malicious domains:

 Case Study: Registrant Correlation

 A financial fraud ring operated 47 malicious domains.
 Initial WHOIS lookups showed different registrant names.
-However, detailed analysis revealed that 44 of the 47 domains used the same phone number (+44-20-xxxx-xxxx format) with only the last digit varying in a sequential pattern.
-This registrant correlation proved that a single operator controlled nearly the entire infrastructure, dramatically simplifying law enforcement attribution and takedown operations.
+However, detailed analysis revealed that 44 of the 47 domains used the same phone number (format +44-20-xxxx-xxxx), with only the last digit varying in a sequential pattern.
+This registrant correlation proved that a single operator controlled almost the entire infrastructure, dramatically simplifying attribution and takedown operations by the authorities.

 SSL/TLS Certificate Fingerprinting and Attribution

-Every HTTPS website uses an SSL/TLS certificate—a digital document containing a public encryption key and identifying information.
+Every HTTPS site uses an SSL/TLS certificate, a digital document that contains a public encryption key and identifying information.
 Each certificate is cryptographically signed and has a unique fingerprint (a hash of its contents).

 Why Certificate Fingerprinting Works for Attribution